 Spore: A Symphony of Levels of Scale

 In Jesse Schell’s GDC talk: “The Nature of Order in Game Design”, he says: “The game Spore was a SYMPHONY of levels of scale.”
 What did he mean?
+To answer, let’s contextualize observations through Christopher Alexander’s own theories of living patterns, which Jesse is referencing.

 Spore features 5 stages